Scholarships & Grants

 Wesleyan PK/MK Grants (amount varies)

 Based on financial need, dependents of a full-time ordained minister within The Wesleyan Church™ or a Global Partners missionary may receive at least half-tuition in grants and scholarships.
 The ultimate amount awarded will depend on financial need.
+This grant will be awarded in place of the Wesleyan Grant.

 Willard J. Houghton Ministerial Scholarship ($5,000)